NativeScript/docs-v7/getting-started/chapter-2.md

 - **app**: This folder contains all the development resources you need to build your app.
 You'll be spending most of your time editing the files in here.
 - **package.json**: This file contains your app's configuration details, such as your app id, the version of NativeScript you're using, and also which npm modules your app uses.
 We'll take a closer look at how to use this file when we talk about using npm modules in [chapter 5](#plugins-and-npm-modules).
 - **platforms**: This folder contains the platform-specific code NativeScript needs to build native iOS and Android apps.
 For example in the `android` folder you'll find things like your project's `AndroidManifest.xml` and .apk executable files.
 Similarly, the `ios` folder contains the Groceries' Xcode project and .ipa executables.
+Note, users on Windows machines will not have an ios folder.

 The NativeScript CLI manages the `platforms` folder for you as you develop and run your app; it's a best practice to treat the `platforms` folder as generated code.
 The Groceries app includes the `platforms` folder in its `.gitignore` to exclude its files from source control.